 The Hammars Hill wind farm consists of five Enercon E44 wind turbines, and contributes up to 4.5MW of electricity to the Orkney grid.
 This project is an excellent example of a locally-owned wind energy development, and has the local authority, Orkney Islands Council, as the largest investor.
 The project was financed on the basis of 50% equity and 50% debt finance, with 90% of the equity held within Orkney.
 Since its establishment in 2010, Hammars Hill has proved to be very productive and has provided excellent returns to all investors.

 The Burgar Hill wind energy project began as a research site in the early 1980s, and over the last three decades has seen a variety of wind turbines installed, originally for research purposes and latterly for commercial generation.
 The site currently has six turbines, varying in scale from the Nordex N60 1.3MW turbine to the 2.75MW Neg Micon NM92, with tip heights varying from 76m to 116m.
 Burgar Hill hit the headlines in April 2015, when the NM92 became the first single turbine in UK to generate 100,000,000kwh of electricity to the national grid.
 Burgar Hill is also thought to be one of the best situated wind farms in Europe, with good wind speeds year round.

-The ban on new grid connections in September 2012 was a major blow to the expansion of wind energy in the area, and curtailment due to a lack of grid capacity has proved frustrating for existing turbine owners without a firm grid connection.
-It’s not all bad news however, with innovations in grid technology and energy use helping to ease generation constraints.
+The ban on new grid connections in September 2012 was a major blow to the expansion of wind energy in the area, and current curtailment due to a lack of grid capacity has proved frustrating for existing turbine owners without a firm grid connection.